chytrakr/chytrakr/README.md

 ### Hi there 👋

+I am a Web developer with more than 5 years of professional experience.
+I'm interested in all kinds of technologies, but my major focus is on developing and designing the web.

+I am constantly learning web technologies and other design related topics, playing around with Javascript.

 <!--
 **chytrakr/chytrakr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.